nicoddemus/ezored/docs/TARGET.md

 A target consists in a bunch of files that need exists to build a project.
 The target files can be parsed, like `CMakeLists.txt`.

+The target project has all dependencies files, params, libraries, links and other things ready to build and compile.

 ### Target block structure

 The target block structure has this properties: